nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1a.
 The name of the Task entered by the user does not exist.

 > 1a1.
-Task Manager prompts user to reinput name of the Task.
+Task Manager prompts user to reinput name of the Task.<br>
 > 1a2.
-User reinputs name of Task.
+User reinputs name of Task.<br>
-> Repeat 1a1 - 1a2 until the user inputs a valid name of Task.
+> Repeat 1a1 - 1a2 until the user inputs a valid name of Task.<br>
 > Use case resumes at step 2.

 1b.
 The information entered by the user does not follow the format.

 > 1b1.
-Task Manager prompts user to reinput details of the Task in the given format.
+Task Manager prompts user to reinput details of the Task in the given format.<br>
 > 1b2.
-User reinputs details of the Task.
+User reinputs details of the Task.<br>
-> Repeat 1b1 - 1b2 until the user inputs a valid format for the Task.
+> Repeat 1b1 - 1b2 until the user inputs a valid format for the Task.<br>
 > Use case resumes at step 2.

 #### Use Case : List